- contribute

 How to participate in discussions

 You can comment on issues and merge requests.
-Our code of conduct applies.
+The Tor Project Code of Conduct applies.

 If you want to start a new discussion, please use Start thread instead of Comment: a thread can be marked as resolved, while a comment cannot.
 This helps keeping track of which discussions have reached a conclusion, and which ones are still pending.